Raheleh Filsoofi Biography

 Filsoofi has exhibited nationally and internationally.
 Her major recent exhibitions include [Un]Grounded, Telfair Museum, Savannah, GA (2025); Imagined Boundaries, an interactive multimedia installation at the Gibbes Museum, Charleston, SC (2023–2024); and Only Sound Remains, an interactive multimedia installation at the Sharjah Biennial 15, Thinking Historically in the Present, Sharjah, UAE (2023).

-Raheleh is the 2023 recipient of Joan Mitchell Fellowship award, the 2022 Winner of the1858 Contemporary Southern Art Award and the recipient of the 2021 Southern Prize Tennessee State Fellowship.
-She is an Assistant Professor of Ceramics in the Department of Art at Vanderbilt University and holds the secondary appointment at the Blair School of Music.
+Raheleh is the recipient of the 2025 NCECA Innovator Award, the 2025 National Endowment for the Arts (NEA) Art Projects Grant, the 2023 Joan Mitchell Fellowship, the 2022 1858 Contemporary Southern Art Award, and the 2021 Southern Prize Tennessee State Fellowship.
+She is an Assistant Professor of Ceramics in the Department of Art at Vanderbilt University and holds a secondary appointment at the Blair School of Music.
 She received her M.F.A. in Fine Arts from Florida Atlantic University and a B.F.A. in Ceramics from Al-Zahra University in Tehran, Iran.

 Photo: Amir Aghareb